rdubois440/esp32_nunchuck_ble_keyboard/README.md

 2 weeks of 20 minutes daily practice should get you started.
 At the time of the original proect, I recommended purchasing 8Pen for android for 99 cents for learning.
 Not sure if this is still available.

+I personally use command line gtypist for practicing.
+See nunchuck.typ for a ready made set of lessons customized for NunKbd

 # Limitations
 Multiple keys is not possible.
 Example Control – C
 BUT it is possible to create a special key combinations.
 Alt Tab is implemented as a single key, as it is very useful for switching between open applications.
 This is also how the Application Swith button is implemented on commercial Bluetooth Keyboards (Ex Logitech K380)

+# Extensions

+ * Support multiple devices

 # Wiring